 Jeffrey Goldberg, a staff writer for The Atlantic, having previously worked for The New Yorker, accused Julian Assange of treason although he’s not even an American citizen.
-Jeffrey Goldberg while pretending to be a journalist, spreads fake news and is a CIA, NSA and FBI spokensperson, nothing more, nothing less.
+Jeffrey Goldberg while pretending to be a journalist, spreads fake news and is a CIA, NSA and FBI spokesperson, nothing more, nothing less.
 Representative Pete King—always eager to execute without trial more dissidents than the Soviets ever did—urged Attorney General Eric Holder to designate WikiLeaks a “foreign terrorist organization,” saying it “posed a clear and present danger to the national security of the United States.”
 And further, “To prosecute founder Julian Assange for espionage.”
 Jonah Goldberg, an American conservative syndicated columnist and author, has asked, “Why is Assange still alive?” (“I'd like to ask a simple question: Why isn't Julian Assange dead? . . .
 WikiLeaks is easily among the most significant and well-publicized breaches of American national security since the Rosenbergs gave the Soviets the bomb. . . .
 So again, I ask: Why wasn't Assange garroted in his hotel room years ago?”)
 The Wall Street Journal had this remark: “One alternative would be for Congress and the Administration to collaborate on writing a new statute aimed more precisely at provocateurs like Mr. Assange.
 At a minimum, the Administration should throw the book at those who do the leaking, including the option of the death penalty.
 That would probably give second thoughts to the casual spy or to leakers who fancy themselves as idealists.”
 The New Ancien Régime's hatred of liberty, transparency in government, people power and democracy has never been clearer than now, and if outspoken libertarians like Julian Assange think they are safe from their wrath due to Western jurisprudence, they are deluding themselves.
 The current political class are shameless.